Experience Registration Status

 A user's experience status indicates the user's current registration status in the employee experience (mobile app and web experience).

-- Created - added to the program's list of users (such as via Bulk Upload), but the user has not started to register in the employee experience yet.
+- Created - added to the program's list of users, but the user has not started to register in the employee experience yet.

 - Invited - invitation to register for the employee experience has been sent to the user.